Documentation Index

 Add-ins are only compatible with both:

-1. Version Board 15
+1. Version Board 15.x

 Board license requirements

-Add-ins are included with all Power User and Developer licenses.
 For User and Lite licenses, access to the Add-ins must be enabled through the User section of the Subscription Hub.
 The features available within the Add-in depend on the assigned license, and some functionality may be restricted accordingly.

 To grant access to the Add-ins, proceed as follows:

-1. Go to Administration and click on the Subscription Hub tile
+1. Go to Administration and click on the Subscription Hub tile.

 The MS Office Add-in flag still exists and is a separate permission to use the previous Add-in.
 You can have both enabled, but only enabling one does not allow you to use the other.